labels:

 NoteNotebook images are constructed externally; they are prebuilt images that undergo quarterly changes and they do not change with every Open Data Hub upgrade.

-This section describes the tasks that you should complete when upgrading Open Data Hub.
+This section describes the tasks that you should complete when upgrading Open Data Hub version 2.0 or 2.1 to version 2.2 or later.

 Check the components in the DataScienceCluster